wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 ---
 layout: post
 title: "Bash scripts (coding)"
-excerpt: "Here is how you can install, configure, and run (then remove) a web app within Docker on macOS and Linux, with one copy/paste"
+excerpt: "This sample Bash script contains multiple features: install, configure, and run (then remove) a web app within Docker on macOS and Linux, with one copy/paste"
 tags: [devops, bash, programming]
 Categories: Devops
 date: "2020-01-19"